xyproto/orbiton/README.md

              otherwise insert a symbol by typing in a 2-letter [digraph](https://raw.githubusercontent.com/xyproto/digraph/main/digraphs.txt).
 * `ctrl-d` - Delete a single character.
 * `ctrl-t` - For C and C++: jump between the current header and source file.
 For Agda and Ivy, insert a symbol.
-             For Markdown: launch the Markdown table editor if the cursor is on a table.
+             For Markdown: toggle checkboxes, or launch the table editor if the cursor is over a table.
              For the rest: record and play back keypresses.
 Press `Esc` to clear the current macro.
 * `ctrl-o` - Open a command menu with actions that can be performed.
 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text (to the next blank line).
 * `ctrl-c` - Copy one line.
 Press twice to copy a block of text.
 * `ctrl-v` - Paste one trimmed line.
 Press twice to paste multiple untrimmed lines.
 * `ctrl-space` - Build program, render to PDF or export to man page (see table below).
-Double press to export Markdown to HTML.
+                 For Markdown: toggle checkboxes, or double press to export to HTML.
 * `ctrl-j` - Join lines (or jump to the bookmark, if set).
 * `ctrl-u` - Undo (`ctrl-z` is also possible, but may background the application).
 * `ctrl-l` - Jump to a specific line number or percentage.
 Press `return` to jump to the top.
 If at the top, press `return` to jump to the bottom.